 Social

-Current population size is China is 1.3 billion with a .43% growth rate and South Korea has a population size of 50.9 million with a .53% growth rate ("World Factbook — Central Intelligence Agency”, n.d.).
+Current population size in China is 1.3 billion with a .43% growth rate and South Korea 50.9 million with a .53% growth rate ("World Factbook — Central Intelligence Agency”, n.d.).
 The aging over 65 population of China, estimated to exceed 200 million by 2030, supports the need for new healthcare options ("Report Recommends Deeper Healthcare Reforms in China," n.d.).

 Technology